Waboom AI

 A built-in tool called skill-creator is going to write it for you.

-You answer five questions in plain English. skill-creator produces a properly formatted skill folder, valid frontmatter, the lot.
+You answer five questions in plain English. skill-creator produces a properly formatted skill, valid frontmatter, the lot.

 You stay out of YAML.
 You stay out of file naming rules.
 You stay out of every technical bit that gives developers heartburn the first time they try this manually.

-The only skill you need to install skill-creator itself is being able to type.
+The only thing you need to use skill-creator is the ability to type.

 Step 2: Invoke skill-creator

-Use the skill-creator skill to help me build a skill that
+/skill-creator Use the skill-creator skill to help me build

-Claude Code loads skill-creator and starts asking questions.
+Hit enter.
+Claude reads the skill-creator skill and starts asking questions.

 Step 3: Answer the five questions